Last Updated on

 However, I’d give Ninja Forms the slight edge here based on its cleaner user interface, form preview, and extra control over CSS classes.

-Integrations are crucial for “advanced” forms, since you’re dealing with features like email marketing and payment, which require other services and functionality.
+Integrations are crucial for “advanced” forms, since you’re dealing with features like email marketing and payment forms, which require other services and functionality.

 Both Gravity Forms and Ninja Forms offer a reasonable sized library of add-ons.